Monday, September 30, 2019

 It could be called a successful weed, and sometimes it can look a little ragged, perhaps influenced by how much rain comes.
 But this year it was the most elegant plant in the garden, its loose clusters of flowers like delicate hands reaching out to pollinators.

-Late-flowering thoroughwort (left in the photo) blooms just as boneset (right) is fading, which this year made for a seamless handoff between the two.
+Late-flowering thoroughwort (left in this photo at the Westminster parking lot raingardens I care for) blooms just as boneset (right) is fading, which this year made for a seamless handoff between the two.
 Though boneset is comparatively rare in the landscape, it will make seedlings to increase its numbers when planted in a garden.

 The two species can easily be told apart by checking the leaves.
 Boneset has pairs of leaves that are "perfoliate", which is to say they fuse to wrap around the stem.
 Thus the latin name Eupatorium perfoliatum.